ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Bezos's advice, which I'll echo here, is that using Type 1 decision-making for Type 2 decisions leads to slowness and failure to experiment and innovate.

-Most of your day-to-day technical decisions are Type 2 and are best made quickly and revisited or confirmed after you've collected more data via a prototype or MVP implementation. is is because the most expensive element of most startup technical decisions is the engineering team s time invested in the solution.
+Most of your day-to-day technical decisions are Type 2 and are best made quickly and revisited or confirmed after you've collected more data via a prototype or MVP implementation. is is because the most expensive element of most startup technical decisions is the engineering team's time invested in the solution.
 If you deliberately constrain the time (and thus cost) invested into validating a reversible decision, you're out only a small bit.
 Most Type 2 technical decisions become irreversible only after you've invested considerable time and new engineering on top of them, so be rigorous about evaluating progress early on.
 When in doubt, make the decision to reverse early.

 #### BREAKING TIES

-As the leader of your team, ultimately you are accountable for achieving your team s objectives.
-If the team as a whole fails to meet milestones, that s on you.
+As the leader of your team, ultimately you are accountable for achieving your team's objectives.
+If the team as a whole fails to meet milestones, that's on you.
 So, when there is a conflict or disagreement within the team, you need to engage thoughtfully, and then be prepared to make a decision by following one of these three narratives:

 1. We'll go with your way because you've made a clear and convincing argument that it's superior.